In Hemp 106, we discuss how CBD may help maintain one's health by body part based on the latest scientific data.

 A convenient way of discussing CBD's properties is in relation to various parts of the human body.
-Customers are advised to keep in mind that none of the statements made in this blog have not been evaluated by the United States Food and Drug Administration and, therefore, we cannot advertise PharmaXtracts CBD has curative medical properties and, instead, must state in conformance with FDA regulations that CBD is not intended to diagnose, treat, cure, or prevent any disease.
-PharmaXtracts also suggests its customers seek the advice of their personal physician before using CBD or any other product derived from cannabis especially if the customer has a serious medical condition, uses prescription medications, is pregnant, or is nursing a child.
+Customers are advised to keep in mind that none of the statements made in this blog have not been evaluated by the United States Food and Drug Administration and, therefore, we cannot advertise PharmaXtracts CBD has any curative medical properties and, instead, we must state in conformance with FDA regulations that CBD is not intended to diagnose, treat, cure, or prevent any disease.
+PharmaXtracts suggests its customers seek the advice of their personal physician before using CBD or any other product derived from cannabis especially if the customer has a serious medical condition, uses prescription medications, is pregnant, or is nursing a child.
 Customers should note that PharmaXtracts CBD products are not for sale to persons under the age of 21, and they should be kept out of the reach of children.

 Given those limitations, certain medical ailments are not necessary diseases, such as pain, anxiety and inflammation, which may come and go without any associated disease and, therefore, we discuss some medical issues that do not rise to the level of a disease.
 Although CBD characteristics are listed by the organ most likely affected, many CBD traits affect more than one portion of the human body.

 CBD interacts with serotonin receptors to decrease anxiety.

 A serotonin receptor is a group of G protein-coupled receptor and ligand-gated ion channels found in the central and peripheral nervous systems that mediate both excitatory and inhibitory neurotransmissions.